Flexiuser/SecureSite/README.md

 Secure Test on Git hub

 This is the first change I made
-Changs made post pulling a Feature branch
+Changes made post pulling a Feature branch